• Skip to primary navigation

 Tamari sauce (gluten-free) has been used however you can use soy sauce, whichever suits your diet.

-Maple syrup and paneer sugar are the sweeteners to help make these brussels sprouts sticky.
-Paneer sugar (pure sugar cane) can be swapped with brown, raw, or coconut sugar.
+Maple syrup and panela sugar are the sweeteners to help make this Brussels sprouts recipe sticky.
+Panela sugar (pure sugar cane that tastes similar to molasses) can be swapped with brown, raw, or coconut sugar.

-Chinese cooking wine gives a depth in flavoring aka Shaoxing (affiliate link) that taste similar to vinegar (not like wine).
-This can be swapped with rice wine vinegar.
+Chinese cooking wine (Shaoxing) or rice wine vinegar gives a depth in flavoring.
+Shaoxing taste similar to vinegar (not like wine) and can be found at your local Chinese grocery store.

 Tomato paste is used for its complementary taste and to thicken the sauce.
 If you would prefer more heat/chilliness, use a thick chili paste or Sriracha.

 Fresh red chili is ground up using a pestle and mortar, seeds, and all.
-I usually do this with the fresh garlic also and a smidge of salt to assist with abrasion.
+I usually do this with fresh garlic and a smidge of sea salt to assist with abrasion.
+Red pepper flakes can be used instead, if you a fan of spicy food, feel free to up the amount of heat.

 Fresh ginger is grated finely and added to the sauce.
 It adds fragrant sweet pepperiness.

-Step 2 - In a nonstick pan over high heat, add water and brussels sprouts, cover, and cook for 6 minutes, stirring occasionally.
-The Brussels sprouts will start to pan-sear (browning and softening).
+Soften the Brussels sprouts.
+In a nonstick large frypan over high heat, add 1 tablespoon of water and the Brussels sprouts, cover, and cook for 6 minutes, stirring occasionally.

 chopped red chilli and garlic cloves in a black pestle and morta